ViewComponent/view_component/docs/guide/javascript_and_css.md

 ## Stimulus

 In Stimulus, create a 1:1 mapping between a Stimulus controller and a component.
-In order to load in Stimulus controllers from the `app/components` tree, amend the Stimulus boot code in `app/javascript/controllers/index.js`:
+To load in Stimulus controllers from the `app/components` tree, amend the Stimulus boot code in `app/javascript/controllers/index.js`:

 ```js
 import { Application } from "stimulus"